duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 ## II.
 Delta TechOps: A Unique MRO Model

-Delta TechOps is not just any MRO—it is the largest in North America and third largest globally.
+Delta TechOps is not just any MRO—it is the largest in North America and the third largest globally.
 According to Delta, their capabilities include:

 - Full-service MRO (airframe, powerplant, landing gear, etc.)
 - Engine repair and overhaul